Registering your business name with the Corporate Affairs Commission (CAC) of Nigeria could be expensive if you involve a third party.

 After confirming your account, you’ll be redirected to the CAC registration portal where you will see a congratulatory message as seen in the image below.

-From that page (Dashboard), you’ll move to the next step (Name Reservation).
+From that page (your account dashboard), you’ll move to the next step (Name Reservation).

 #4.
 Reserve a name